Myndex/Illuminated/README.md

 ## 🌞 Background on this Repo
 Most of the comments and writing herein are from discussions related to the 2019 thru 2023 research cycle for **Visual Contrast**, **APCA**, and related work.
 This repo is a work in progress, and some of what is in here comprise early research notes and discussions.
-As such, the ultimate conclusion or specific opinion may have shifted since it was originally written, as new information came to light.
-These later positions may not always be folded into the pieces here (a work in progress).
+As such, the **ultimate conclusion or specific opinion may have shifted since it was originally written**, as new information came to light.
+These later positions may not always be folded into the pieces here (this is a work in progress).

 There are also informative files here on GitHub as [Gists][1], the working-draft visual guideline at the [APC-Readability Criterion][2], articles at my [TangledWeb blog][3], and the [Myndex Color Resources Catalog][4].
 The files here in this repo are mainly [Markdown][5], and will eventually be merged/organized into either a Wiki format or similar web-based work.